Mercerenies/gdlisp/doc/readthedocs/reference/parser.rst

 ``bar``, ``satisfies?``, ``set-element``, ``list/map``, ``com.mercerenies.gdlisp``.

-The following names are specifically reserved for use in GDLisp.
-Users should not create variables or functions with these names: ``self``, ``super``.

 ..
 Note:: Unlike in some Lisp dialects, symbols in GDLisp are **case
           sensitive**.
 That is, ``foo`` and ``Foo`` are distinct symbols that refer to distinct variables or functions.